mattcomi/ReflectedStringConvertible/README.md

 [![Platform](https://img.shields.io/cocoapods/p/ReflectedStringConvertible.svg?style=flat)](http://cocoadocs.org/docsets/ReflectedStringConvertible)

 # ReflectedStringConvertible
-A protocol that extends `CustomStringConvertible` to add a detailed textual representation to any class.
-Two styles are
+A protocol that extends `CustomStringConvertible` and uses reflection to add a detailed textual representation to any class.
+Two styles are supported:
-supported:

 1. `Normal`: Similar to Swift's default textual representation of structs.
 2. `JSON`: Pretty JSON representation.

-# Installation
+## Installation

-## Cocoapods
+### Cocoapods

 Add the following to your Podfile: